 - Aircrew: 4

-The Merlin is armed with two general purpose machine guns converted for the air role, although there is provision for additional weaponry to be fitted at a later date.
+The Merlin is armed with two general purpose machine guns converted for the air role.